cocos/cocos-docs/en/asset-manager/pipeline-task.md

 }, 1);
 ```

-You can also build a new pipeline, for example.
+You can also build a new pipeline, for example:

 ```js
 var pipeline = new cc.AssetManager.Pipeline('test', [(task, done) => {